yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 used for the cryptographic operations in the JWT belong to the issuer.
 If they do not, the application MUST reject the JWT.

+The means of determining the keys owned by an issuer is application-specific.
+As one example, OpenID Connect {{OpenID.Core}} issuer values are "https" URLs that reference a JSON metadata document that contains a "jwks_uri" value that is an "https" URL from which the issuer's keys are retrieved as a JWK Set {{RFC7517}}.
+This same mechanism is used by {{OAuth.Metadata}}.
+Other applications may use different means of binding keys to issuers.

 Similarly, when the JWT contains a "sub" (subject) claim, the application MUST validate that the subject value corresponds to a valid subject and/or issuer/subject pair at the application.
 This may include confirming that the issuer is trusted by the application.